T. R. Desai: Achievements

 T.R.Desai was offered the role of Judge in the Bombay High Court by the British Judges in 1914 at age of 39 years.
 However, having accepted the honour, he died before he could be sworn in.

-Best selling Author
+Best Selling Author

-Desai was widely known for his hospitable nature.
-He opened his doors to students from his hometown, Ahmedabad appearing for bar exams in Bombay and used to tutor them extensively.
-He wrote many of his commentaries keeping in mind students and hence, even today a beginner interested in law has the benefit of reading and understanding law faster.
+Desai opened his doors to students from his hometown of Ahmedabad, who were sitting the Bombay Bar exams, and gave them numerous private lessons.
+His wrote many of his commentaries with students in mind, and as a result, even today, a beginner interested in law can benefit from a quicker reading and understanding of the law.

 One of the most sought out books on Limitation is T. R. Desai's commentary which is published by Universal.
 It covers the Indian Law on Limitation and is referred widely by lawyers and professionals.

 Also available is his book on Government Tenders and Contracts published by Universal which is still considered the best sought after books in the field of tender and contract.